Theresa Stewart: Personal life and death

 Stewart was born in 1930 in Leeds.
 She was Jewish.

 Stewart won a scholarship to study mathematics at Somerville College, Oxford University.
 She met John Stewart, who was studying PPE at Balliol College.
 After her degree Theresa went to work at Marconi's, she was the only woman in the graduate entry.
 After their marriage in 1953 Theresa trained to teach maths in Edinburgh where John was a graduate trainee in the National Coal Board.
 They then moved to London and on the Doncaster.
 During these years, they had four children.
 Theresa was active in the Labour Party throughout these years.
 They moved to Birmingham in 1966 and Theresa was elected councillor for the Billesley ward in 1970.
 Her husband had been appointed as a senior lecturer a INLOGOV (Institute of Local Government Studies) at the University of Birmingham,.
 He was later made a professor and then Director of INLOGOV.
-Midland Metro named an AnsaldoBreda T-69 tram in her honour.